carelvwyk/bitgo-docs/index.html.md

 * Production API: https://www.bitgo.com/api/v1

 ### Test Environment
-The BitGo test environment is used by default in our examples and SDK.
+The BitGo test environment is used by default in our examples and the SDK.
 It is entirely separate from BitGo production and there is no overlap in data and accounts.
-You will need to create accounts at <a href="https://test.bitgo.com/" target="_new">test.bitgo.com</a>.
+To use the test environment, you will need to create accounts at <a href="https://test.bitgo.com/" target="_new">test.bitgo.com</a>.

 * BitGo Test Site: https://test.bitgo.com/
 * Test Environment API: https://test.bitgo.com/api/v1

-On the test environment only, you can use `0000000` in place of the OTP when authenticating with BitGo (for the purpose of automated tests).
+On the test environment only, you can use <code class="prettyprint">0000000</code> in place of the one-time password (OTP) when authenticating with BitGo (for the purpose of automated tests).

-This environment is connected to the Bitcoin TestNet which you can use <a href="http://tbtc.blockr.io/" target="_new">Blockr</a> to navigate.
+This environment is connected to the Bitcoin TestNet.
+A block explorer to navigate the Bitcoin TestNet can be found at <a href="https://testnet.smartbit.com.au/" target="_new">Smartbit</a>.
-To get some test coins, try a <a href="http://tpfaucet.appspot.com/" target="_new">faucet</a> or talk to us.
+To get some TestNet coins, try a <a href="http://tpfaucet.appspot.com/" target="_new">faucet</a> or send us a message with your testnet address requesting TBTC.

 ## BitGo Express REST API
 ```shell